-Prices are in Euros.
 The price includes accommodation, food and all the classes and training.
-Transfers from the airport and travel insurance are not included.
 The campervan option is for people bringing their own campervan for the course.

 Early-bird prices are available until the 21st March 2020.
 There are a limited number of single rooms, so these rooms are allocated on a first-come-first-served basis.

 Payment can either be made in full at the time of booking, or a deposit of 400 Euros can be made to secure your place and then the balance paid in two equal instalments, the first on the 31st March 2020 and the second on the 13th June 2020.

 If you are coming on your own and staying in a shared room, then you will be allocated a room with someone of the same gender.

 Contact Tristan if you would like to book a place on this course.

 Getting there and away